MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - The Azure Information Protection scanner: The PowerShell module that is included with the client has new cmdlets to install and configure the scanner so that you can discover, classify, and protect files on your on-premises data stores.
 For instructions, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-use/deploy-aip-scanner.md).

-- For Office apps, automatic and recommended classification runs continuously in the background, instead of running when documents are saved.
-With this change in behavior, you can now apply automatic and recommended classification to documents that are stored in SharePoint Online.
-[More information](../deploy-use/configure-policy-classification.md#how-automatic-or-recommended-labels-are-applied)

 - You can now set different visual markings for Word, Excel, PowerPoint, and Outlook by using an "If.App" variable statement in the text string, and identify the application type.
 [More information](../deploy-use/configure-policy-markings.md#setting-different-visual-markings-for-word-excel-powerpoint-and-outlook)

 - Support for the [policy setting](../deploy-use/configure-policy-settings.md), **Display the Information Protection bar in Office apps**.
 When this setting is off, users select labels from the **Protect** button on the ribbon.

+- A new advanced client setting to turn on classification to run continuously in the background.
+When this setting is enabled, for Office apps, automatic and recommended classification runs continuously in the background, instead of running when documents are saved.
+With this change in behavior, you can now apply automatic and recommended classification to documents that are stored in SharePoint Online.
+[More information](client-admin-guide-customizations#turn-on-classification-to-run-continuously-in-the-background)

 - A new advanced client setting so that Outlook doesn't apply the default label that is configured in the Azure Information Protection policy.
 Instead, Outlook can apply a different default label, or no label.
 [More information](client-admin-guide-customizations.md#set-a-different-default-label-for-outlook)